Grave sweepers urged to prevent hill fires

 The AFCD will deploy staff and enforcement officers to patrol graveyards in the countryside during the Ching Ming Festival period.
 Those who are found in breach of the law will be prosecuted.

 The majority of hill fires in the countryside are caused by human negligence.
 Accidents can be prevented if grave sweepers follow some simple guidelines:

 * Remove weeds around the graves with tools and never burn weeds;

 * Burning should only be done inside a container or iron bucket;

 * Make sure all kindling is put out before leaving.

-The spokesman also reminded members of the public to keep the countryside clean.
-Before leaving, grave sweepers and barbecue site users should clean up the site and not leave offerings or rubbish behind.
-As at 29 September, the AFCD had issued fixed penalty notices to 71 persons for littering in country parks this year.
+Members of the public are reminded to keep the countryside clean.
+Before leaving, grave sweepers should not leave behind their offerings or rubbish.
+The AFCD issued fixed penalty notices to 77 persons for littering in country parks last year.

 With a view to preventing the spread of COVID-19 in the community, the spokesman also appealed to the public to avoid grave sweeping during the peak period on the day of the Ching Ming Festival to avoid crowds to contain the spread of the virus.
 The public must comply with the Prevention and Control of Disease (Prohibition on Group Gathering) Regulation (Cap.
 599G).